Diabetes Care Team Members

 - how to stay healthy if you are pregnant

 A registered dietitian (RD) is trained in nutrition and has passed a national exam.
-An RD may also have a master's degree or may be a Certified Diabetes Educator (CDE).
+An RD may also have a master's degree or may be a CDCES.
 You want to be sure to work with an RD who has training and experience with diabetes.
 If your doctor does not work with a dietitian, ask him to refer you to one.

 Your dietitian helps you figure out your food needs based on your desired weight, lifestyle, medication, and other health goals (such as lowering blood fat levels or blood pressure).
 Even if you've had diabetes for many years, a visit to the dietitian can help.
 For one thing, our food needs change as we age.
 Nutrition guidelines for people with diabetes also change from time to time.